makeandship/acf-ampp/README.md

 Uses `prettier` and `@prettier/plugin-php` for code formatting

-Install dependencies using:

-`npm i` to install dependencies
+Install dependencies using `npm i`